A geometric Schur functor: Introduction

 \begin{cor} There is a commutative diagram of functors:

 \end{cor}

-The proof of these statement is reached by crossing two bridges.
+The proof of these statements is reached by crossing two bridges.

-The first bridge is the geometric Satake equivalence, which relates the representation theory of a split reductive group $G$ over $k$ to a category of equivariant perverse sheaves on the affine Grassmannian for the complex reductive group $G^\vee_\CM$ with dual root datum.
-In particular, it allows us to identify the category of polynomial representations $C_k(n,d)$ with a part of the affine Grassmannian $\Grdbar \subset \Gr_{GL_n}$.
+The first bridge is the geometric Satake equivalence (cf. Section~\ref{sec-geomsat}), which relates the representation theory of a split reductive group $G$ over $k$ to a category of equivariant perverse sheaves on the affine Grassmannian for the complex reductive group $G^\vee_\CM$ with dual root datum.
+In particular, it allows us to identify the category of polynomial representations $C_k(n,d)$ with equivariant perverse sheaves on a closed subvariety $\Grdbar$ (cf.~\ref{sec-locver}) of the affine Grassmannian $\Gr_{GL_n}$.

-The second bridge is a relationship, which exists for the group $GL_n$, between the nilpotent cone and affine Grassmannian.
+The second bridge is a relationship between the nilpotent cone and the affine Grassmannian for the group $GL_n$.
 In the paper \cite{lu}, Lusztig introduced a map $\phi: \NC_d \to \Grdbar$.
-Using a map in the other direction defined on quotient stacks, we prove an equivalence of categories of equivariant perverse sheaves.
+Using a map in the other direction defined on quotient stacks, we prove (Theorem~\ref{thm-equiv}) an equivalence of categories of equivariant perverse sheaves.

 In the second part of the paper, we shift our focus to an arbitrary connected complex reductive group $G$.
 We observe that our reinterpretation of the Schur functor as a functor from the category of adjoint-equivariant perverse sheaves on the nilpotent cone to modules over endomorphisms of the Springer sheaf is well-defined for any reductive group.